Students top our priority list.

 Who: 3rd – 5th Grade Girls

-5K Race: The Big Pumpkin Run in Roswell on October 26th (participation is optional but highly encouraged, race fee is included with the club fee).
+5K Race: TBD based on current restrictions (race fee is included with the club fee).

 Cost: $100 (billed through FACTS), participants will receive a Tech Fabric t-shirt and any other club related items.